Take a look inside 9 images

 Pros: Answer explainers, audio/video responses, and asynchronous assignments.
-Good reports for assessment.
+Useful reports.

-Cons: LMS integrations limited to district plans.
-Challenging to sift through the library to find top-quality content.
+Cons: The special stuff is limited to school/district plans.
+Challenging to sift through the content library.

 Quizizz is useful in multiple classroom situations.
 Straight-up quiz-show style assessments can help students recall facts and prepare for traditional tests while the interactive lessons encourage more in-depth learning.
 For a quick review of content, create or grab and edit an existing quiz to gauge where students need additional instruction.
 For deeper learning, go with a lesson that incorporates videos, audio, images, and questions that will help kids grasp concepts and give teachers and parents useful feedback to inform and modify instruction.